staticka/staticka/README.md

     ...
 ```

-**NOTE**: `MarkdownIntegration` and `ViewIntegration` are implemented in `Staticka\Content\ContentInterface` and `Rougin\Slytherin\Template\RendererInterface` respectively which are required by Staticka to generate the content and view files.
+**NOTE**: `MarkdownIntegration` and `ViewIntegration` are implemented in `Staticka\Content\ContentInterface` and `Rougin\Slytherin\Template\RendererInterface` respectively which are required by Staticka to generate the content and templates.
 So if you don't want to use the [Markdown](https://en.wikipedia.org/wiki/Markdown) format and the [Laravel Blade](https://laravel.com/docs/5.5/blade) or [Twig](https://twig.symfony.com/) engine, you can replace them by implementing it to their mentioned interfaces.

 [Back to Table Of Contents](#table-of-contents)